 Despite FaceBook’s effort to claim itself a platform and not a publisher, logic suggests FaceBook is how the content is delivered.
 And not just content created by individuals but also organizations and businesses and media groups.
 No regulation.
 It doesn’t make sense to me that one media sector delivering news is held to incredibly high standards and another media delivering ‘news,’ called news by them, is not.

 I know it’s big money.
 But it doesn’t make sense.
-I don’t get why we can’t transfer our concern for protecting individual rights and the integrity of our democracy established with legacy media to new media.
+I don’t get why we can’t transfer our concern for protecting individual rights and the integrity of our democracy established with legacy media, its regulations and standards, to new media.
 Why can’t we see through the manipulation of the new media marketing narratives?
 What’s wrong with us that we can’t connect the dots and assume the obvious, that news by which we make critical social choices needs to be trustworthy, subject to standards.

 Here’s another disconnect.
 Facebook argues it won’t scrutinize what’s published on its site because that would be censorship and it holds to a high moral ground for freedom of speech without censorship.
 What?
 We let them say that?
 From day one FaceBook has done nothing but censor content.
 Two people living in the same house can be looking at radically different news feeds on each’s account.
 Of course it’s censored; specific news is selected and sent to each individual.
 FaceBook is rich; it makes every penny because it’s really good at censorship, at directing select content to each and every person.
 They base it on an average of 25,000 bits of profile recorded and analyzed for each FaceBook user individually, scoured from each person’s FaceBook posts, emails, searches and activity on not only FaceBook but any other site visited through FB Connect.
 Facebook uses all that data on each person to censor each person’s content and yet say they are against censorship.
 They are really good at censorship.
 And we know this.
 It doesn’t make sense that we allow this logical disconnect to continue.
 What they say doesn’t make sense but we just do nothing.
 Some people are fighting the disconnect but they are pushing against a behemoth that doesn’t move.
 The behemoth is the rest of us that don’t care it doesn’t make sense, just live with the logical disconnect, even when it does nothing but harm us.